mosishon/sandsploit/README.md

 The Sandsploit Framework is released under a Apache 2.0 license.
-This is a Good Tools For Web Pentesters
+This is a Good Tools For Pentesters

 you can use this Framework in all *nix os such as GNU & BSD
 ## PreView